Background

 Changeover to prescription control

 From December 2019 to February 2020, the HPRA held a public consultation on how to implemented changes to the supply of affected medicines.
 The HPRA also held a virtual meeting with interested parties in April 2020.
 In 2021, the HPRA collaborated with the companies marketing the medicines to change the labelling of antiparasitic products concerned to prescription control.
-These changes ensure compliance of the affected medicines with Regulation 2019/6.
+These changes, which took effect in 2022, ensured compliance of the affected medicinal products with Regulation 2019/6.

-However, the requirement for a vet to write a prescription for antiparasitic medicines was deferred by the Department of Agriculture, Food and the Marine (DAFM) on a number of occasions since then, including most recently on 24 November 2022
+The requirement for a vet to write a prescription for antiparasitic medicines was deferred by the Department of Agriculture, Food and the Marine (DAFM) on a number of occasions since the report was adopted in 2019.
+In accordance with legislation introduced on 12 September 2024, the Minister for Agriculture, Food and the Marine advised that the requirement for a veterinary prescription for antiparasitics will take effect nationally in June 2025; after that date all antiparasitics for food-producing animals must be prescribed.

 Further information